yannicksprenger/react-cards/README.md

 # React Movie Cards

-A basic application that displays a list of movies as a list of cards.
-Each card provides movie detail such as title, subtitle, description, image, and rating.
+A basic application that displays a list of cards as a list of cards.
+Each card provides card detail such as title, subtitle, description, image, and rating.

-Go **[here](http://react-movie-cards.drminnaar.me/)** for live demo.
+Go **[here](http://react-cards.drminnaar.me/)** for live demo.

 This is a good example of using nested components because it illustrates a nesting of components 3 levels deep.
-A _Movie_ component has a _MovieList_ component has a _MovieCard_ component has a _StarRating_ component.
-The _Movie_ component also uses a service called _MovieService_ to retrieve a list of movies (this is from a json document).
+A _Movie_ component has a _List_ component has a _Card_ component has a _StarRating_ component.
+The _Movie_ component also uses a service called _MovieService_ to retrieve a list of cards (this is from a json document).

 Futhermore, I have configured webpack to make use of the [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) to copy images into the _public_ folder.
-I have also included the [json-loader](https://www.npmjs.com/package/json-loader) to load my movie collection from a json file called movies.json.
+I have also included the [json-loader](https://www.npmjs.com/package/json-loader) to load my card collection from a json file called cards.json.

 For styling, I have adopted bootstrap4 beta.
 I use SCSS for all custom written styles.